mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 At the end of the process, your project will be created on GitLab, inside the selected repository, and will be visible on your Console.

-Once your project has been created, you will land on the Set-up Infrastructure area of your new project. (dire quali sono le variabili che vanno assolutamente settate)
+Once your project has been created, you will land on the Set-up Infrastructure area of your new project.